pub struct MovingPtr<'a, T, A = Aligned>(/* private fields */)

 pub fn assign_to(self, dst: &mut T)

-Writes the value pointed to by this pointer into dst
+Writes the value pointed to by this pointer into dst.

-The value previously stored at dst
+The value previously stored at dst will be dropped.

 Sourcepub unsafe fn move_field<U>(